A Purchasing A Used Forklift

 The following article is a follow-up from Part 1 of this series.
-Refer back to Part 1 for details on what factors you should consider when buying a used forklift, and whether you should consider an alternative such as a new forklift or a lease or rental agreement.
+Refer back to Part 1 for details on what factors you should consider when buying a used forklift.
+Also, whether you should consider an alternative such as a new forklift or a lease or rental agreement.

 Once you have decided to buy a used forklift you have two major considerations – the reputation of the seller and the condition of the forklift.

 Buying from a reputable source will minimise your risks considerably.
 You need to ensure that the vendor provides full and honest disclosures about the history of the forklift and will support you after the transaction if the details are misrepresented.

 What is the condition of the used forklift?

 When assessing the forklift you should consider factors such as the degree of reliance on the forklift within your existing fleet, the application for the forklift.
 Also, how demanding the workload will be.
 These factors may lead to a more detailed evaluation of the forklift on offer.
 Of course, the best way to get a good buy is to perform proper and thorough due diligence on your purchase.

 Your assessment should include at least the following areas:

 Choosing a well-known and well-supported brand is likely to result in far fewer and less costly problems later in life, as well as protecting your resale value.